Rodents like porcupines are usually easy prey to a range of predators.

 Their defense can fail against a determined predator that continues harassing the porcupine until it is exhausted.

-They stand little chance against more than one attacker because it can only keep its quills aimed at one of them at a time.
+They stand little chance against more than one attacker because they can only keep its quills aimed at one of them at a time.

 This leaves its head vulnerable to attack by the other.

-A female initiates mating by backing to a male with her tail held up or to one side.
+A female initiate mating by backing to a male with her tail held up or to one side.